 We try to control our environment to protect ourselves from so much, things that we know we will be uncomfortable with, or we fear.
 I have protected myself many times before, but this time I didn't because I didn't know that I needed it, I thought I was strong enough.
 Some people would call it bravery, but I call it high expectations of myself.
 What I really feel, is that I threw myself under the bus.
 What was I thinking?
 The truth is that I wasn't.

 I've being trying so hard to be more comfortable in my skin, and have really tried to understand what makes and breaks me.
 But this isn't always possible, so I've realized that sometimes you just have to be okay with not being okay.
 Everything passes.

-Lessons seemed to have been getting easier for me, but this showed me that as I continue to grow and live, they actually get harder.
+Lessons seemed to have been getting easier for me, but this showed me that as I continue to grow and live, they actually become more difficult.
 And I realize that this too is okay.
 If we are too comfortable, then we aren't always able to grow.
 And maybe this was just what I needed; everything has felt a little misaligned lately.
 This new perspective could be to remind me how important patience and peace with ourselves is and that we must always remember to be kind, even to ourselves.

 Peace & Love

 Taking the time off after I lost Isabel was the best decision I made.
 Thinking back to it, that time helped me become who I am today, the stronger, softer version of my old self.
 It allowed me to be sad all I wanted and spend time with Ethan, while also healing in the most peaceful way.
 I am forever grateful that I was allowed that time, and for all those that supported me in that decision.
 And more than ever grateful to work in an organization surrounded by people that respected my wishes, and allowed me to take as much time as I needed; there really didn't seem to be a limit.